NeoclassicVII/Metalbot-VII/README.md

 - Type the band name and the song name (Lyrics Founder) fully and correctly!
 - If you have any other problems - contact me!

-# Last Biggest Update: [29.03.22]
+# Last Biggest Update: [04.03.22]
-- Now you can download your favorite metal music directly from Metalbot VII!
+- New algorithm to search genres!
+Almost all metal genres added!
 - Updated Modules
-- New Design
-- New Genres
 - Fixed Bugs/Errors